z3niith/OpenCV_Project/README.md

 This tool downloads `.jpeg` frames listed in a `.m3u8` file and turns them into a video (MP4, WebM, or GIF).

+`Note:` This is only for .M3U8 files that use pictures in the "network" section.

 ## Features

 - GUI prompt (via `tkinter`)